0800 015 2568

-25. We will deal with your request free of charge and within 30days but reserve the right to refuse to erase information that we are required to retain by law or regulation or that is required to exercise or defend legal claims.
+27. We will deal with your request free of charge and within 30 days but reserve the right to refuse to erase information that we are required to retain by law or regulation, or that is required to exercise or defend Legal claims.

-26. If you have provided consent for the processing of your data you have the right (in certain circumstances) to withdraw that consent at any time which will not affect the lawfulness of the processing before your consent was withdrawn.
+28. If you have provided consent for the processing of your data, you have the right (in certain circumstances) to withdraw that consent at any time which will not affect the lawfulness of the processing before your consent was withdrawn.

 WHO YOU CAN COMPLAIN TO

-27. If you are unhappy about how we have used your information or responded to a request then initially you should contact Dudman Shaw Limited T/A Rundlewalker Solicitors.
-If your complaint remains unresolved or you do not believe that we have not complied with the requirements of the GDPR or DPA 18 with regard to your personal data you should contact the Information Commissioners office, details are available at www.ico.org.uk.
+29. If you are unhappy about how we have used your information or responded to a request then initially you should contact Dudman Shaw Limited, T/A Rundlewalker Solicitors.
+If your complaint remains unresolved or you do not believe that we have complied with the requirements of the GDPR or DPA 18 with regard to your personal data, you should contact the Information Commissioners Office; details are available at:

-28. Dudman Shaw Limited t/a Rundlewalker Solicitors is the controller and processor of data for the purposes of the DPA 18 and GDPR.
-If you have any concerns as to how your data is processed you can contact: Susan Marsh, Data Protection Officer at Rundlewalker, King’s Wharf, The Quay, Exeter or email email@example.com.
+30. Dudman Shaw Limited, T/A Rundlewalker Solicitors is the controller and processor of data for the purposes of the GDPR and DPA 18.
+If you have any concerns as to how your data is processed you can contact:

 Important Information For Your Protection: